Michunt/Tik/README.md

 1. The application first validates the URL and retrieves video information
 2. Then it offers download options based on your preference
 3. When you select an option, it uses yt-dlp to download the video in the requested format
+4. For enhanced HD videos, FFmpeg is used to improve video quality
-4. The downloaded file is then served to your browser for download
+5. The downloaded file is then served to your browser for download

 ## Tech Stack